anzorb/iyshawellness.com/src/pages/products/index.md

         - One or two varieties of beans"
       plan: Small
       price: '50'
+    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+      items:
+        - 6 lbs of coffee per month
+        - Green or roasted beans
+        - Up to 4 different varieties of beans
+      plan: Big
+      price: '80'
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
         - Whatever you need